jpsaha/typst-site/README.md

 templates/nav.typ
 ```

-It is used together with generated metadata to provide navigation such as:
+It is used together with generated metadata to provide:

 * previous/next links
 * lecture navigation